 - Insurance cover will be provided for unaccompanied sales demonstrations with various risk controls and measures in place to protect you and our business.

-- Unaccompanied test drives will be undertaken with the use of a Dash Cam and on a pre-determined route which will be provided to you before your test drive.
+- Unaccompanied test drives will be undertaken on a pre-determined route which will be provided to you before your test drive.

 Is there anything I need to bring with me for a test drive?

-If you are wishing to take a test drive, this must be pre-arranged with us and you’ll need to bring your passport, driving licence and a recent utility bill as a secondary proof of address.
-If you want a test drive and also have a part exchange please bring the vehicle logbook (V5) with you.
+If you would like a test drive and also have a part exchange please bring the vehicle logbook (V5) with you.

 Is there any cost to me in taking an unaccompanied test drive?